Slewog/esx_dialog/readme.md

 - Only from client side with exports.</br>
 - Support icon from font awesome or bootsrap.</br>
 - call with an exports.</br>
+- If several scripts send a modal, they will each appear in turn.</br>

 Arguments (send all data in a table):
 * **icon**: string | Dialog title icon (can be set to nil or '' if you don't want an icon in your title).